roocs/roocs-utils/docs/configuration.rst

 catalog maker
 #############

-In the catalog mkaer there are project level settings as well.
+In the catalog maker there are project level settings as well.
 The settings under each project heading are the same.
 Settings for the catalog maker are::

     [project:c3s-cmip6]